RedisLabs/redis-enterprise-k8s-docs/README.md

     |redis-enterprise-operator|1	   | 1        |  1         | 1         | 2m |
     ```

-8)  Create A Redis Enterprise Cluster:
-    Choose the configuration relevant for you (see next section) - you may find additional examples in the examples folder.
+8)  Create A Redis Enterprise Cluster.
+Choose the configuration relevant for you (see next section).
+There are additional examples in the examples folder.
 Note that you need to specify an image tag if you'd like to pull a RHEL image.

+    ```
-    ```kubectl apply -f redis-enterprise-cluster.yaml```
+    kubectl apply -f redis-enterprise-cluster.yaml
+    ```

-9) Run ```kubectl get rec``` and verify creation was successful. rec is a shortcut for RedisEnterpriseClusters.
+9) Run ```kubectl get rec``` and verify creation was successful. "rec" is a shortcut for RedisEnterpriseClusters.

 #### Configuration: